MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/install-and-configure.md

 1. Agree to the Terms and Privacy Statements by checking the boxes.

 1. Select **Install**.
 You'll be taken to a screen where you can view the installation status.
-After the installation is complete, the status shows as *Installed*.
+Once the installation is complete, the status shows as *Installed*.

+> [!IMPORTANT]
+> Two solutions will always be installed in your environment:
+>
+> - **Employee Experience Base**.
+Contains common foundational components that all human resource (HR) solutions use.
+For now, this is limited to components that enable localization capabilities.
+By sharing this across solutions, common strings can be localized once in the base solution and all dependent solutions get the benefit.
+> - **Awards and Recognition**.
+Contains all the components needed to set up an Awards and Recognition program within an organization.

 > [!TIP]
 > You can log your questions and get support for the Awards and Recognition template at the [**Templates-for-Power-Platform**](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site.